igorti/solvi-docs/source/index.html.md

 }
 ```

-When project imagery has been uploaded, the upload must be completed, which will start processing of the imagery.
+When project imagery has been uploaded, the upload must be completed, which will start the processing of the imagery.

 ### HTTP Request